Skip to main content

 Frequently Asked Questions About Ramadan

-The first official day of Ramdan begins with the sighting of the new crescent moon.
+The first official day of Ramadan 2026 begins with the sighting of the new crescent moon.
 The start of Ramadan fluctuates each year because the lunar Islamic calendar follows the phases of the moon.

 Eid al-Fitr takes place on the first day of the Islamic month Shawwal.
 The exact timing of Eid al-Fitr depends on the sighting of the moon.
-This year, Eid al-Fitr is expected to fall around April 10, 2024 or April 11, 2024.
+This year, Eid al Fitr is expected to fall around Thursday, March 19, or Friday, March 20, 2026, depending on local moon sightings.

 The five pillars of Islam reflect the guidelines that are fundamental to the lives of Muslims, including: